av-mae-uf/av1tenth-docs/docs/gettingstarted/setup.rst

     sudo apt update && sudo apt upgrade

-First ensure pip is installed and python3 is installed.
+First ensure python3 and pip are installed.
 This can be done through the following commands.
 For ``python3``:

 Python & pip
 ^^^^^^^^^^^^